Skip to main content

 Defining & Adding Middleware

-Middleware are functions that return an object whose keys are event names and values are listeners to those events.
-These event listeners must be async
+Middleware are objects whose keys are event names and values are listeners.
+Listeners may be synchronous or asynchronous.

 /auth-middleware.ts